JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

   name        = "dev-sg"
   vpc_id      = aws_vpc.mtc-vpc.id

-  ingress {
+// we will set both ports to the minimum port number to allow all ports ingress {
     from_port   = 0
-    to_port     = 0 // we set this port to the maximum port number if you want to allow all ports protocol    = "-1"
+    to_port     = 0
+    protocol    = "-1"
     cidr_blocks = ["0.0.0.0/0"]
   }

   egress {
     from_port   = 0
-    to_port     = 0 // we set this port to the maximum port number if you want to allow all ports protocol    = "-1"
+    to_port     = 0
+    protocol    = "-1"
     cidr_blocks = ["0.0.0.0/0"]
   }